James E. Ferguson

-James Edward Ferguson Jr. (August 31, 1871 – September 21, 1944), known as Pa Ferguson, was an American Democratic politician and the 26th Governor of Texas, in office from 1915 to 1917.
-He was indicted and impeached during his second term, forced to resign and barred from holding further Texas office.
+James Edward Ferguson Jr. (August 31, 1871 – September 21, 1944), known as Pa Ferguson, was an American Democratic politician and the 26th governor of Texas, in office from 1915 to 1917.
+He was indicted and impeached during his second term, removed from office, and barred from holding further Texas office.

-Unable to run under his own name, Ferguson ran his wife's campaign for Governor; Miriam A. Ferguson, known as "Ma" Ferguson, was twice elected as governor, serving two non-consecutive terms, from 1925 to 1927 and 1933 to 1935.
+Unable to run under his own name, Ferguson ran his wife's campaign for governor; Miriam A. Ferguson, known as "Ma" Ferguson, was twice elected as governor, serving two non-consecutive terms, from 1925 to 1927 and 1933 to 1935.
 In 1925, Miriam became the first female governor of Texas after campaigning as a stand-in for her husband, and James E. Ferguson became the first gentleman of Texas for her two terms.

 Early life

 Ferguson was born to the Reverend James E. Ferguson, and Fannie Ferguson near Salado in south Bell County, Texas.
 At age 12 he entered Salado College (a preparatory school) but was eventually expelled for disobedience.
 At 16, he left home and drifted through the states of the American West, working successively in a vineyard, a mine, a barbed wire factory, and at a grain ranch.
 After he returned to Texas, he studied law in Bell County and was admitted to the bar.

 On December 31, 1899, he married Miriam A. Wallace at her family home.
 They had two daughters: Ouida Wallace Ferguson, and Dorrace Watt Ferguson.
 In 1903, Ferguson was elected as city attorney in Belton, Texas.
 In addition, he established Farmers State Bank.
 In 1906, he sold Farmers bank and established Temple State Bank.

 He also became active in the Democratic Party and managed several local political campaigns.
 He believed that "a Negro has no business whatever taking a part in the political affairs of the Democratic party, the white man's party."
 A part of his appeal as a candidate for governor was his support for white supremacy in the political process.